jwkim386/OpenCV_Resources/README.md

-# OpenCV Resources for OpenCV Tutorials using Jetson Nano
+# Resources for OpenCV Tutorials using Jetson Nano